 Nominators will receive notification of the decisions regarding their entries by March.

-The award winners will be honored at the awards ceremony held during the ATD International Conference & Exposition in May 2020, in Denver, CO.
+The award winners will be honored at the awards ceremony held during the ATD International Conference & Exposition.
 Announcements of the award will be in ATD publications and on the ATD website.